abisop/nuttx-docs/en/components/paging.md

 In this either, the page fill worker thread will:

 -   Verify consistency of state information and `g_pftcb`.
 -   Verify that the page fill completed successfully, and if so,
 -   Call `up_unblocktask(g_pftcb)` to make the task that just received the fill ready-to-run.
 -   Check if the `g_waitingforfill` list is empty.
 If not:
     -   Remove the highest priority task waiting for a page fill from `g_waitingforfill`,
-      - Save the task's TCB in `g_pftcb`,
+    -   Save the task\'s TCB in `g_pftcb`,
     -   If the priority of the thread in `g_pftcb`, is higher in priority than the default priority of the page fill worker thread, then set the priority of the page fill worker thread to that priority.
     -   Call `pg_startfill()` which will start the next fill (as described above).
 -   Otherwise,
     -   Set `g_pftcb` to NULL.
     -   Restore the default priority of the page fill worker thread.
     -   Wait for the next fill related event (a new page fault).

 ### Architecture-Specific Support Requirements